fagbenjaenoch/fagbenjaenoch/README.md

 Software Developer
 ------------------

-I'm a passion driven software developer with active learning as a skill and I like to work on projects including the command line 👽
+I'm a passion driven software developer with active learning as a skill and I like to work on projects using the command line 👽

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [fagbenjaenoch73@gmail.com](mailto:fagbenjaenoch73@gmail.com)